Written by Julia Stepp

 - Make sure you’re facing them.
 This helps them use body language to fit with what is being said.
 It also helps you to see their facial expressions to make sure they understand what you are saying.

 The more important the conversation the better the outcome will be if you can follow these simple rules.

 The list above is good practice to use with everyone, not just those with hearing loss.
 You can practice it over and over everywhere you go because one in five people you meet will have a hearing loss.
 Plus, practicing everywhere you go makes it a habit.

-There is evidence that shows getting hearing aids from the onset of a hearing loss have better outcomes.
-BUT making someone get hearing aids so they can hear YOU will not work as well as you’d like unless you change some communication habits.
+There is evidence that shows getting hearing aids from the onset of a hearing loss has better outcomes.
+BUT!
+Making someone get hearing aids so they can hear YOU will not work as well as you’d like unless you change some communication habits.
 You will be disappointed.
 When you are both ready for hearing aids, be involved.
-Keep the connection: